dokalal/GnanaPath/README.md

 # GnanaPath
 Gnanpath is opensource framework for connected-data analytics.
 Its based on the graph implementation of nodes and edges.
 The framework offers visualization of meta data and data of the analytical data.
-It is built on top of python-spark (pyspark